hcl-compass/Compass-Query/example/readme.md

-# How to use the Compass Query Node
+# How to use the HCL Compass Query Node

 ## Who is this tutorial for?

-This overview is intended for Compass Administrators who will assist their organization in providing easy access to Compass data for use in 3rd party software products.
+This overview is intended for HCL Compass Administrators who will assist their organization in providing easy access to Compass data for use in 3rd party software products.
 The administrator will be responsible for setting up a Node-RED server and verifying the connection to Compass.

 ## Pre-requisites
-Compass 2.0.1 + running with the API server
+Compass 2.0.1 + running with the API server.
-* In this example HCL Compass is running on localhost:8190
+* In this example HCL Compass is running on localhost:8190.

 At least 1 valid DB/Schema
-One query used for creating a dashboard called Dashboard Data
+One query used for creating a dashboard called Dashboard Data.
 * In this example, the defect schema is used and the All Defects query is modified by adding Severity, Owner, and Priority fields.

 ## Install Node-RED
 Follow the directions at: https://nodered.org/#get-started
-* In this example, Node-RED is installed on localhost:1880
+* In this example, Node-RED is installed on localhost:1880.

 ## Configure Node-RED for use
 	- Install CSV to JSON node